 Every part of the widget output includes filters, so finicky developers can exert granular control.
 Got a custom content type that uses a custom ordering parameter (or custom field), such as sermons, or events?
 Use a filter to make sure any widget displaying that content type is always ordered correctly.

 I’ve worked hard to keep 6/10 Press Featured Content flexible, but easy to use.
 But what if you want something just a bit more–well, more?
-Three add-on plugins are now available to make this featured content widget even more powerful:
+Four add-on plugins are now available to make this featured content widget even more powerful:

 - Blocks: insert featured content into WordPress’ new block based editor!